Earthfiredrake/SWL-Clockwatcher/README.md

   + Would require updates as new missions come out
     + There is a slightly complicated method of turning it into a self-learning system
 	+ May require a UAC prompt from the viewer to implement though
-+ Compact list of mission cooldowns as a secondary tab on the timer window, like days of yore

 As always, defect reports, suggestions, and contributions are welcome.
 Message Peloprata in #modding on the SWL discord, or in-game by mail or pm, or leave a message on CurseForge or GitHub.